DexiHuang/EMCGCN-ASTE/README.md

 Modifying the command parameters such as --encoder_model, --bert_model_path, --roberta_model_path to change another model.

 Setting --encoder_model roberta will switch Bert to RoBERTa.
-Similarly, --encoder_model albert will switch Bert to Albert.
+Similarly, --encoder_model albert-v2 will switch Bert to Albert.

 By setting the --roberta_model_path, you can switch to a specific model of roberta such as roberta_base_model.